jpalardy/vim-slime/assets/doc/advanced.md

 ## Send Delimited Cells

-If you want to send blocks of code between two delimiters, emulating the cell-like mode of REPL environments like ipython, matlab, etc., you can set the cell delimiter to the `b:slime_cell_delimiter` or `g:slime_cell_delimiter` variable and use the `<Plug>SlimeSendCell` mapping to send the block of code.
+If you want to send blocks of code between two delimiters, emulating the cell-like mode of REPL environments like ipython, matlab, etc., you can set the cell delimiter to any buffer-local variable `b:slime_cell_delimiter` or global `g:slime_cell_delimiter` variable and use the `<Plug>SlimeSendCell` mapping to send the block of code.
 For example, if you are using ipython you could use the following:

 ```vim
 let g:slime_cell_delimiter = "#%%"